ltackmann/dice/README.md

 ====
 Lightweight dependency injection framework for Dart.

-Dice is a simple dependency injection framework.
-In dice you create **Module** instance and bind types/classes to instances.
-You then pass the this module to an **Injector** which looks for **@inject** annotations and resolves them to the values bound in your module.

 # Quick Guide
 -----------
 **1.** Add the folowing to your **pubspec.yaml** and run **pub install**